Pound Puppies: North America

 The toys were created by Mike Bowling in 1984.
 The first puppies were sold by Irwin Toy in Toronto, Canada.
 After Irwin, the line was produced by Tonka which introduced them to the U.S. market.

+By 1985, Tonka brought Pound Puppies to the United States, and more than 2.5 million puppies were adopted that year.

 In 1987, Hardee's and Pizza Hut restaurants also offered a series of Pound Puppies with their Children's Meals.
 Other products besides stuffed toys were made such as Little Golden Books, coloring books and miniature figurines.

 Pound Puppies continued to be popular in the early 1990s.
 The toys were produced again in the early 2000s by Jakks Pacific and included specific breeds of dog (as opposed to a generic model), along with barking sounds and movements.
 The toyline was discontinued in 2003.

-In 2014, Funrise launched a new Pound Puppies toyline, under license from Hasbro.
+In 2014, Funrise Toys launched a new Pound Puppies toyline, under license from Hasbro.
 In 2019, the brand was reintroduced again by Basic Fun, featuring normal sizes and baby sizes.
 They previously sold jumbo sizes as well.
 This time, the stuffed animals contain a little slip that kids can bring to pounds and animal shelters to receive free puppies.

 Other regions

 In South America, in the 1980s, the toys went by the name Snif Snif (an onomatopoeic brand).
 Makers under license included Brazil's Estrela, Argentina's Antex, and Peru's BASA.

 In France, they were known as Les Pitous (individual dolls going simply by the singular Pitou).
 The toys were made by Vulli under license.

 In Germany, they were known as Wauzi (Pound Purries were also sold as Miauzi).

 In Italy, they were known as Cercafamiglia, and were made by Harbert.

 In the United Kingdom, Pound Puppies was distributed by Hornby Hobbies.
 In 2012, Hasbro launched a toyline, inspired by the 2010 TV series of the same name, which was exclusive to the UK market.

 In Spain, it was marketed by Panava under the name "Triston" (Sad).

 In this version, the character "Triston" (who played Cooler in the TV series) is a dog abandoned by his owner looking for a home.
-The line also featured "Laly," Triston's girlfriend (who played Violet).
-Later, in the 1990s, it would be marketed under the original lines, but distributed by Ideal.
+The line also featured "Laly", Triston's girlfriend (who played Violet).
+Later, in the 1990s, it was marketed under the original lines, but distributed by Ideal.

 TV special

 A TV special based on the toyline was released in October 1985 by Hanna-Barbera.
 It ran in syndication, paired with Star Fairies.
 In the special, a female dog named Violet Vanderfeller is dognapped and ends up at the city pound.
 The Pound Puppies attempt to and end up succeeding in reuniting Violet with her family.
-The special was released in 1986 on VHS by Family Home Entertainment and is also available on DVD.
-The DVD comes with certain Pound Puppies toys.
+The special was released in 1986 on VHS by Family Home Entertainment and is also available on DVD, which came with certain Pound Puppies toys.